ad-ha/mg-saic-ha/README.md

 - Renamed and revised sensor data and info
 - Revise config_flow to allow login with phone and email
 - Initial implementation of services (some services still not available, but are implemented as a proof of concept). _Feedback on this will be helpful_
-- Change update i9nterval to 5 minutes once charging is detected
+- Change update interval to 5 minutes once charging is detected
 - Refactor API responses and values as needed.
 Charging sensors only display data if Charging is Active, otherwise 0 will be displayed
 - Fuel Level, Fuel Range, EV State of Charge and Electric Range are vehicle dependent.
 Add logic to determine the vehicle type and show sensors accordingly.
 ```